ayust/alpha-guide/content/upgrading-ships/minmatar/breacher.md

 Rockets are the "short-ranged" missile system, dealing more damage with better application to small ships than the longer-ranged light missiles.
 They also fire much more rapidly.

-The rockets are loaded with `Nova Rocket` ammunition.
+The launchers are loaded with `Nova Rocket` ammunition.
 Its Explosive damage is well-suited to defeating the Angel pirates most commonly encountered in Minmatar space.
 You should keep about 1000 spare rockets in your cargohold.